karthikGow/repo_qna_agent/README.md

 ```

 ### Environment Setup Files
-- `.env`: already included (loaded automatically by the app via `python-dotenv`).
-It contains the keys you provided.
+- `.env`: auto-loaded by the app via `python-dotenv` (local only, do not commit).
-- `env.ps1`: run in PowerShell to set session-local environment variables.
+- `env.ps1`: helper script to set session-local environment variables on Windows.

 Usage (PowerShell):
 ```powershell